 - A. Payment.
-The State Conservation Committee Conservation Moose Plate Grant Program is a reimbursement grant program, with payments approved upon the completion of the task(s) as stated in the Grant Contract.
-Invoice instructions are included in the SCC Grant Program Instructions (see SCC website).
-An invoice template form is available on the website.
-Invoices are supported by narrative description of the completed task, and documentation of expenses to be reimbursed (e.g. paid invoices for services or products). - B. Project Completion.
-Grantees are required to submit a Final Report detailing the completed project tasks and results.
-The Final Report template form is available on the SCC website, and instructions are included in the SCC Grant Program Instructions. - C. Compliance.
+The State Conservation Committee Conservation Moose Plate Grant Program is a reimbursement grant program, with payments approved upon the completion of the task(s) as stated in the Grant Contract. - B. Project Completion.
+Grantees are required to submit on or before the Grant completion date, as stated in the Grant Contract, a final invoice, Final Report and documentation as described in the Grant Contract. - C. Compliance.
 The NH State Conservation Committee is responsible for assessing compliance with Grant Contracts and for reporting project results to the Governor and the Legislature.